kiba/Writings/fac/chp23_contact.md

 **Year 3, Day 277**

-The Atlasian ambassador was really angry with us.
+The Atlasian ambassador stomped into our office extremely pissed off.

 We had to listen to him bitch at us and the queen of Mantle for thirty minutes straight.